crowdsecurity/hub/scenarios/jacob-masse/flowtriq-ddos-attack.md

 Detect DDoS attacks reported by Flowtriq:

- - Trigger-based ban when Flowtriq detects an attack with high or critical confidence
+ - Trigger-based alert when Flowtriq detects an attack with high or critical severity
- - Leaky bucket (capacity 2, leak 30m) for repeated attackers across multiple incidents
+ - Leaky bucket (capacity 2, leak 30m) for repeated attacks targeting the same destination IP across multiple incidents